 - Major Group 92: Processing, Manufacturing and Utilities Supervisor and Central Control operators,

-Your duties must match the descriptions given in the 2016 version of the NOC.
+Your duties must match the descriptions given in the 2021 version of the National Occupational Classification (NOC).
 Without this the application will not be accepted.

 2. Minimum Language Ability

 You must demonstrate that you have at least an intermediary level of either English or French, the two Canadian official languages.